movermeyer/python-group-by-attr/README.rst

     ...
 Struct(x=1, y=2, z=2),
     ...
 Struct(x=1, y=1, z=3))

-If we were to group these instances by the 'x' attribute, we should expect a single group containing all three items:
+If we were to group these instances by the ``x`` attribute, we should expect a single group containing all three items:

 .. code:: python